IMPORTANT: As of January 1, 2020 the T-10 travel ticket was replaced with the T-Casual ticket.

 The best way to get around the city is to use public transport.

-One of the first things to do after arriving in the city is to buy a T-10 integrated transport ticket — it will save you a ton of money and a lot of hassle.
+One of the first things to do after arriving in the city is to buy a T-Casual integrated transport ticket — it will save you a ton of money and a lot of hassle.

-I use a T-10 at least twice, sometimes five or six times every day during the working week.
+I use a T-Casual at least twice, sometimes five or six times every day during the working week.
 It really is quite simple, however, I can understand how visitors from an area without an integrated transport system could feel a little daunted by the process.

 First, buy your ticket.

-There are not many staffed ticket offices where you can buy a ticket, and if you haven't already purchased your T-10 at a tobacconists, newsagent or news kiosk (street newsstand) (some bakeries and other shops also sell T-10s) you will have to use a machine in a Metro station or at a Tram stop — these machines will be marked with the TMB logo (as in the photos below).
+There are not many staffed ticket offices where you can buy a ticket, and if you haven't already purchased your T-Casual at a tobacconists, newsagent or street news kiosk (some bakeries and other shops also sell T-Casuals) you will have to use a machine in a Metro station or at a Tram stop these machines will be marked with the TMB logo (as in the photos below).